telerik/blazor-docs/_contentTemplates/common/issues-and-warnings.md

 #mono-linker-issue
 Open the Client `.csproj` file and ensure that the following switch is present.
-At the moment the IL Linker needs to be disabled because of [an issue in Mono](https://github.com/mono/mono/issues/12917).
+At the moment the IL Linker needs to be disabled because of [an issue in Mono](https://github.com/mono/mono/issues/12917) that is not yet merged into the Blazor framework.

     **.csproj**